Esakia Duals of Regular Heyting Algebras: Preliminaries

-Esakia spaces allows us to provide a duality for Heyting algebras, in the same spirit of the Stone duality for Boolean algebras or the Priestley duality for bounded distributive lattices.
-To be more precise, Leo Esakia proved that the categories $\HA$ and $\Esa$ are dually equivalent.
-Since they will play a major role in the rest of the paper, we recall what are the functors of this equivalence.
+Esakia spaces allow us to provide a duality for Heyting algebras, in the same spirit of the Stone duality for Boolean algebras or the Priestley duality for bounded distributive lattices.
+Since they will play a major role in the rest of the paper, we recall what are the underlying functors of this duality.

-Given a Heyting algebra $H$, a subset $F\subseteq H$ is a \textit{prime filter} if it is a filter and, if $x\lor y\in F$ then $x\in F$ or $y\in F$.
-Let $X_H=\PF(H)$ be the set of all prime filters over $H$, we can endow $X_H$ with a topology $\tau_H$, having as sub-basis the following family of sets:
+Given a Heyting algebra $H$, a proper subset $F\subsetneq H$ is a \textit{prime filter} if it is a filter and, whenever $x\lor y\in F$, then $x\in F$ or $y\in F$.
+Let $X_H=\PF(H)$ be the set of all prime filters over $H$, we can endow $X_H$ with a topology $\tau_H$, having as subbasis the following family of sets: